visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

 Querying over a time range
 """"""""""""""""""""""""""

-You can restrict the range of time states that are considered when VisIt is performing a query over time if you specify a start or end time state in the **Query Over Time Window**.
-To set a starting time state, click the **Starting timestep** check box and enter a new time state into the adjacent text field.
-To set an ending time state, click the **Ending timestep** check box and enter a new ending time state into the adjacent text field.
+You can restrict the range of timestates that are considered when VisIt is performing a query over time if you specify a start or end timestate in the **Query Over Time Window**.
+To set a starting timestate, click the **Starting timestep** check box and enter a new timestate into the adjacent text field.
+To set an ending timestate, click the **Ending timestep** check box and enter a new ending timestate into the adjacent text field.

-In addition to setting the starting and ending time states, you can also specify a stride so VisIt can skip frames in the middle and consider every Nth frame instead of every frame.
+In addition to setting the starting and ending timestates, you can also specify a stride so VisIt can skip frames in the middle and consider every Nth frame instead of every frame.
 If you want to specify a stride, enter a new stride into the **Stride** text field in the **Query Over Time Window**